SCRT-HQ/PSGSuite/CONTRIBUTING.md

     * have an entry in the ReadMe's `Most recent changes` section describing what was added, updated and/or fixed with this version number
         * *Please follow the same format already present*
         * *This can be copied over from the Changelog entry*

+### Updating the Wiki

+* Wiki updates are scripted during deployment builds, so there is no need to manually update the Wiki.
+* Any new or updated comment-based help content will be transformed to Markdown using `platyPS` and pushed to the Wiki repo when deployment conditions are met.

+## Getting Started

 ### Enabling Debug Mode